European-XFEL/Karabo/doc/library/guiServer.rst

 *systemTopology*
 systemTopology (Hash)

-[2.20.0]_ *onEscalationExpired*
+[2.20.0]_ *onTemporarySessionExpired*
 expiredToken (string),
 expirationTime (string),
-levelBeforeEscalation (int - matching a karabo::util::Schema::AccessLevel value), loggedUserId (string)
+levelBeforeTemporarySession (int - matching a karabo::util::Schema::AccessLevel value), loggedUserId (string)

-* Message sent by the GUI Server to the client whose privilege escalation has expired.
-The GUI Server checks for expired escalations every 10 seconds; most likely there will be a delay between the expiration and the client being communicated about it.
+* Message sent by the GUI Server to the client whose temporary session has expired.
+The GUI Server checks for expired temporary sessions every 10 seconds; most likely there will be a delay between the expiration and the client being communicated about it.
 * The *expirationTime* string is the UTC date and time of the expiration in ISO-8601 format, e.g, "20240205T120633.139529Z".

-[2.20.0]_ *onEndEscalationNotice*
+[2.20.0]_ *onEndTemporarySessionNotice*
 aboutToExpireToken (string),
 secondsToExpiration (unsigned int 64)

-* Message sent by the GUI Server to the client whose privilege escalation is about to expire.
-The GUI Server checks for escalations lifetimes every 10 seconds.
+* Message sent by the GUI Server to the client whose temporary session is about to expire.
+The GUI Server checks for temporary sessions lifetimes every 10 seconds.
-* An escalation is considered "about to expire" if its expiration time is less than "endEscalationNoticeTime" seconds away. "endEscalationNoticeTime" is an init-only property of the GUI Server.
+* A temporary session is considered "about to expire" if its expiration time is less than "endTemporarySessionNoticeTime" seconds away. "endTemporarySessionNoticeTime" is an init-only property of the GUI Server.

-[2.20.0]_ *onEscalate*
+[2.20.0]_ *onBeginTemporarySession*
 success (bool),
 reason (string),
-accessLevel (int - matching a karabo::util::Schema::AccessLevel value), escalationDurationSecs (int)
+accessLevel (int - matching a karabo::util::Schema::AccessLevel value), temporarySessionDurationSecs (int)

-* Message sent by the GUI Server with the results of an escalation to the requesting client.
+* Message sent by the GUI Server with the results of beginning a temporary session to the requesting client.
-* For successful escalations, *success* will be *true*, *reason* will be empty, *accessLevel* will be the access level escalated to, and *escalationDurationSecs* will be the lifetime of the escalation in seconds.
+* For successful temporary session beginings, *success* will be *true*, *reason* will be empty, *accessLevel* will be the access level of the temporary session, and *temporarySessionDurationSecs* will be the lifetime of the temporary session in seconds.
-* For rejected escalations, *success* will be *false* and *reason* will be a message describing the reason for the rejection.
+* For rejected temporary sessions beginings, *success* will be *false* and *reason* will be a message describing the reason for the rejection.

-[2.20.0]_ *onDeescalate*
+[2.20.0]_ *onEndTemporarySession*
 success (bool),
 reason (string),
-levelBeforeEscalation (int - matching a karabo::util::Schema::AccessLevel value), loggedUserId (string)
+levelBeforeTemporarySession (int - matching a karabo::util::Schema::AccessLevel value), loggedUserId (string)

-* Message sent by the GUI Server with the results of a deescalation to the resquesting client.
+* Message sent by the GUI Server with the results of ending a temporary session to the resquesting client.
-* For successful deescalations, *success* will be *true*, *reason* will be empty, *levelBeforeEscalation* will be the access level the GUI client was at when it escalated (provided by the own GUI Client), and *loggedUserId* will be the user that was logged at the time of the escalation (not necessarily the same user for whom the escalation happened).
+* For successful endings, *success* will be *true*, *reason* will be empty, *levelBeforeTemporarySession* will be the access level the GUI client was at when the temporary session began (provided by the own GUI Client), and *loggedUserId* will be the user that was logged at the time before the start of the temporary session (nearly always a different user).
-* For failed deescalations, *success* will be *false* and *reason* will be a message describing the reason for the failure.
+* For failed endings, *success* will be *false* and *reason* will be a message describing the reason for the failure.

 [2.16.0]_ *loginInformation*
 userId (string)